jejacks0n/teaspoon/README.md

        /teabag/default?grep=calculator%20should%20add%20two%20numbers.
 ```

-The Calculator Function Object is defined but it does not have an add method (undefined is not a function).
+The Calculator function object is defined but it does not have an add method (undefined is not a function).
 Now we just need to finish it up and make the test pass by adding the `add` method to Calculator.

 ```coffeescript
   add: (a, b) ->